Foreign travel advice

 The FCO advise against all but essential travel to the cities of Kinshasa, Goma and Bukavu.

-Some have been calling for further protests in DRC on 19 November and 19 December 2016.
+Some have been calling for further protests on 19 December 2016.
 You should be extra vigilant in large cities on and around these days and monitor local media, including radio and social media, and this advice for updates.
 The situation is difficult to predict, but in the event of serious unrest schools may be shut, commercial flights suspended and borders closed.

 You should avoid travelling around Kinshasa and other large cities on and around days of planned protests, including to and from N’djili airport.
 In particular, you should avoid areas where demonstrations may take place, including official buildings such as the parliament and the offices of the electoral commission.
 If a demonstration or disturbance takes place, leave quickly and don’t attempt to watch or photograph it.